shellspec/shellspec/README.md

 ## Introduction <!-- omit in toc -->

-ShellSpec is a most featureful BDD unit testing framework for dash, bash, ksh, zsh and **all POSIX shells** that **provides first-class features** such as [coverage report][coverage], parallel execution, parameterized testing and more.
+ShellSpec is the most featureful BDD unit testing framework for dash, bash, ksh, zsh and **all POSIX shells** that **provides first-class features** such as [coverage report][coverage], parallel execution, parameterized testing and more.
 It was developed as a development / test tool for **developing cross-platform shell scripts and shell script libraries**.
 It has been implemented in POSIX compliant shell script and minimal dependencies.